-Sony is sticking with Google’s Android TV as its operating system for 2019, which isn’t a bad decision given how much the OS has improved in the last couple of years.
+Sony is sticking with Google’s Android TV as its operating system, which isn’t a bad decision given how much the OS has improved in the last couple of years.
 It still lacks the slickness, style and extra customisability of LG’s and Samsung’s bespoke alternatives, but it’s more intuitive than it was.

-Also coming via a future update will be support for IMAX Enhanced content, though none is currently available.
-The TV already has a Netflix Calibrated mode, designed to deliver Netflix Originals as intended and currently exclusive to Sony.
+In terms of format support, both IMAX Enhanced and Netflix Calibrated mode feature on the A9G, although neither is terribly exciting at this point.
 Of the broad HDR formats, Sony continues to support HDR10, HLG and Dolby Vision, but not HDR10+.
 The lack of HDR10+ is a bit of a shame considering there are now TVs available that support both Dolby Vision and HDR10+, but it's not something you're likely to really miss in the short term.

-Running the show is a version of Sony’s existing X1 Ultimate chip that’s been tweaked for use in the AG9 and its Master Series sibling, the 8K ZG9.
+Running the show is a version of Sony’s existing X1 Ultimate chip that’s been tweaked for use in the A9G and its Master Series sibling, the 8K Z9G.
 The X1 Ultimate brings with it a number of picture-enhancing features, including Object-Based Super Resolution and Object-Based HDR Remaster, which use a huge database of images and intelligent processing to boost the definition and contrast of specific objects in an image.
-The AG9 also gets what Sony calls ‘Pixel Contrast Booster’, a panel controller that is said to maximise dynamic range and increase detail and texture.
+The A9G also gets what Sony calls ‘Pixel Contrast Booster’, a panel controller that is said to maximise dynamic range and increase detail and texture.